3sidedcube/ThunderBasics/README.md

 + Import ThunderBasics.xcproject into your project
 + Add ThunderBasics.framework to your Embedded Binaries.
-+ Wherever you want to use ThunderBasics use `@import ThunderBasics` or `import ThunderBasics` if you're using swift.
++ Wherever you want to use ThunderBasics use `import ThunderBasics` if you're using swift.

 #Code level documentation

 Documentation is available for the entire library in AppleDoc format.
 This is available in the framework itself or in the [Hosted Version](http://3sidedcube.github.io/iOS-ThunderBasics/)

 #License

 See [LICENSE.md](LICENSE.md)